A Message from Dr. Nathaniel von der Embse, Ph.D., NCSP, Coordinator of Admissions

 faculty as well as school district partners.

 USF's School Psychology Program has strong ties with school districts in the four counties surrounding the USF area (Pinellas, Pasco, Polk, and Hillsborough), and our students participate in practicum and internship placements in each.
-The School Psychology Program also administers the Institute for School Reform, a nationally recognized research and training center that provides technical assistance to school districts and other service delivery leaders throughout the U.S., and the School Mental Health Collaborative, a national research and technical assistance center for supporting school districts with preventative mental health services.
+The School Psychology Program also administers the Institute for School-Community Partnerships, Integrated Services, and Child Mental Health and Educational Policy, a nationally recognized research and training center that provides technical assistance to school districts and other service delivery leaders throughout the U.S., and the School Mental Health Collaborative, a national research and technical assistance center for supporting school districts with preventative mental health services.